eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - The model supports both remote and proximity use cases, though technical measures and authentication mechanisms may vary.
-- This version of the ARF does not yet include trust interactions for **qualified electronic signatures or seals** (see [Topic 16] and [Topic 37]).
+- This version of the ARF does not yet include trust interactions for **qualified electronic signatures or seals** (see [Topic 16] and [Topic 37] in Annex 2).

-#### 6.1.3 Other trust relations

-Besides the trust relationships described in this chapter, other trust relations are established as well.
+- Besides the trust relationships described in this chapter, other trust relations are established as well.
 For instance, Users, PID Providers, Attestation Providers, and Relying Parties trust certification bodies and Trusted List Providers.
 This trust is primarily rooted in authority and in procedural measures, such as public oversight, published security and operational policies, and audits, rather than in technical measures.
-To verify that parties are indeed interacting with a trusted authority, standard technical measures suitable for the context will be used.
+To verify that entities are indeed interacting with a trusted authority, standard technical measures suitable for the context will be used.